-The city was located on an important trade route - the road that climbed at this site up to the Golan heights through Nahal Kanaf.
-The city was walled and protected by water from one or more sides.
+The Biblical city was located on an important trade route - the road that climbed at this site up to the Golan heights through Nahal Kanaf.
+The city was walled, defended by two layers of inner and outer walls, covering an area of 20 dunams (5 acres).
+It was protected by water from one or more sides.

 During the Roman period, this area was in the region of Decapolis, which was a group of 10 autonomous cities that included Gader and Hippus (Susitta), which are on the east and south coast of the lake.

 A major Roman road passed at this junction and traveled east through the valley of Kanaf, crossing the Golan heights towards Damascus, which was also part of the Decapolis.

 Some traditions consider this place as the site of the second miracle of the feeding of the multitude.
 According to the Gospels (see references), Jesus sailed across the sea of Galilee, landed in Decapolis, and fed 4,000 hungry people with just 7 loaves of bread and a few small fishes.
 The topography of the site and the proximity to the major Roman road makes this tradition sound reasonable.